Ink drawings of people studying and speaking connected by technological points and lines in a hopeful color scheme

 Printable One-Page Fact Sheets

-If you are an educator who teaches in prisons or a corrections staff member, please consider printing off one of the following fact sheets to display and/or share with artists and students who are currently incarcerated.
+If you are an educator who teaches in prisons or a corrections staff member, please consider printing off one of the following fact sheets to display and/or share with artists and students who are currently incarcerated, or share with corrections leadership.

 The other fact sheet contains the same information about the ISC Call for Proposals, but without blank spaces for proxy/corrections contact information.
 This sheet can be posted or shared to help ensure artists and students have the information they need to submit to ISC, with or without the assistance of a proxy.